bangbangsoftware/binder/README.md

 > Is it linked to a browser?

 Yes, it binds to the browsers local storage for the domain where it's hosted.
+Will work on any browser that supports local storage.

 ## Style guide